DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 <div class="description"><p>You travel further into the woods, the muddy road guiding you deeper and further away from civilization.
 As the road bends, the river brushes up against you once more.
 Here, the river is wider, its waters dark and calm.
 You can see the reflection of the trees and fog in its surface.
 The sound of the quiet, trickling water is met only by the rustling of leaves and the drizzle of soft rain.
 No birdsong breaks the silence that hangs over the woods.</p></div>

+While traversing this section of the Old Svalich Road, the players are stalked by one of Strahd's spies: a **wolf.** (See <span class="citation">Strahd's Spies, pg.
+29</span> for more information.)

 If the players received the location of Van Richten’s hidden weapons cache from Doru in Barovia’s church, they can enter the woods to the south to find it.
 If they do, read:

 <div class="description">
 <p>You step from the road and into the woods, crossing the treeline as your feet squelch into mud and loamy soil.
 Wisps of fog curl across the earth around you, gnarled trees reaching their arms overhead as gray light filters through the canopy.
 You walk for three hundred paces, stepping softly through the mulch and mist until you arrive at a clearing, the woods parting to make room for a tall, ancient oak whose knotted black trunk rises far above its peers.</p>
 <p>You soon realize, however, that you’re not alone.
-Five figures shamble or stand aimlessly within the clearing, their clothes muddied and torn and their flesh just beginning to turn pallid and gray.
-A sixth figure, bearing the remnants of tattered leather armor, stands just beside the tree, its white eyes staring dully into the canopy overhead.
-This figure’s flesh, though rotting, is a smooth, sickly white, its skin run through with raised, crimson veins.
-A faint cloud of reddish mist spills from its mouth and down onto the forest floor around it before dissipating into the air.</p>
+Five figures shamble or stand aimlessly within the clearing, their clothes muddied and torn and their flesh just beginning to turn pallid and gray. </p>
 </div>

 The five figures are **zombies**.
 They also match the descriptions of the Lansten family provided by the scouts—two parents, a young girl, and two young boys.
-The sixth figure is a <span class="citation">zombie plague spreader (<em>Van Richten’s Guide to Ravenloft</em>, p.
-255)</span> created by Strahd, and the former leader of the undead siege.
-(Increase the **plague spreader's** hit points to 130, decrease the necrotic damage dealt by its ***slam*** to 5 (1d8), and decrease the damage dealt by its ***virulent miasma*** to 7 (2d6) poison damage per creature.)

-> [!combat]- **Balancing the Zombies**
-> This combat encounter is an **oppressive** encounter against a party of five 3rd-level players and a CR 1 ally (Ireena Kolyana), and will consume approximately 86% of their total maximum hit points.
-For parties of smaller or larger sizes, modify the encounter as follows:
->
-> * ***Three Players.*** Reduce the number of zombies to one.
-> * ***Four Players.*** Reduce the number of zombies to three.
-> * ***Six Players.*** Increase the number of zombies to seven.

-> [!design]- **Design Note: The Plague Spreader**
-> The original **zombie plague spreader** is a "glass cannon."
-Although it has a Challenge Rating of 4, it has an underlying "Offensive Challenge Rating" of 7 (due to the high damage of its multiattack and ***virulent miasma***) and "Defensive Challenge Rating" of 1/2 (due to its low Armor Class).
-This creates a high risk of a "swingy" combat," in which the players either kill the plague spreader before it deals notable damage or die to its high damage output before they can kill it.
->
-> These modifications decrease the plague spreader's "Offensive Challenge Rating" to 4 and increase its "Defensive Challenge Rating" to 3, keeping its Challenge Rating constant while providing for a longer, steadier fight.

 The players can attempt to lure the zombies away from the clearing; given the zombies’ low intelligence, doing so should be reasonably easy.
 Alternatively, the players can attempt to ambush and attack the zombies to destroy them altogether.